Mitles1234/Miles-Cutting-Assesment_Task_1_2025_-_Data_Science/PROJECT_DEVELOPMENT.md

 Random Jokes – User requests random joke from their collection; system retrieves and displays a random joke from their collection.

-Visualise Jokes – System displays a table with every joke, serperating the setup and punchline.
+Visualise Jokes – System displays a table with every joke, separating the setup and punchline.

 Remove Joke – User deletes a joke from their collection; system updates storage.